 The declaration defines the document type and version of HTML.
 It should be the first line in an HTML document.

-element is the root element of an HTML document.
+<!DOCTYPE html> # Declares the document type as HTML5<html>The<html>element is the root element of an HTML document.
 It contains all other HTML elements.

-element contains meta-information about the document, such as the title, character set, and linked stylesheets.
+<html lang="en"> # Root element with language attribute<head>The<head>element contains meta-information about the document, such as the title, character set, and linked stylesheets.

 <head>